< /> < /> < />

 What is a receding hairline?

 Let's begin with a fact about hair loss.
-Did you know that it's common for adults to shed between 50 to 100 hairs per day?
-In fact, this is considered normal as new growth occurs pretty quickly and is a part of the hair cycle.
+Did you know that it's common for adults to lose 50-100 hairs per day?
+In fact, this is considered normal as new growth occurs pretty quickly.

-This process can change as you get older, or when your genetics come into play, which is why you might start to notice a change in your hairline as you reach adulthood, as the hair is no longer replenishing itself the way it once did and the hair follicles get smaller and smaller until they eventually disappear.
+This process can change as you get older, or when your genetics come into play, which is why you might start to notice a change in your hairline as you reach adulthood, as the hair is no longer replenishing itself the way it once did.

 While it's not abnormal to experience this in your teens and 20s, it's common to notice it more as you age thanks to the production of a hormone called dihydrotestosterone (DHT).